Lost Hills, California

 Lost Hills (formerly, Lost Hill) is an unincorporated community in Kern County, California, United States.
 Lost Hills is located 42 mi west-northwest of Bakersfield, at an elevation of 305 ft.
 For statistical purposes, the United States Census Bureau has defined Lost Hills as a census-designated place (CDP).
 The population was 2,370 at the 2020 census, down from 2,412 at the 2010 census.

 A rest stop by Interstate 5 including restaurants, gasoline stations, and motels is located about 1 mi east of the town.
-The Wonderful Company is a major employer of Los Hills residents.
+The Wonderful Company is a major employer of Lost Hills residents.

 Geography

 Lost Hills stands on the east bank of the California Aqueduct.
 Interstate 5 is located near, but not adjacent, to Lost Hills.
 The town is at the intersection of State Route 46 and Lost Hills Road.
 The enormous Lost Hills Oil Field, which is sixth largest by remaining reserves in California, is west and northwest of town, extending about 10 mi along the range of the low Lost Hills Range, for which the town was named.

 According to the United States Census Bureau, Lost Hills has a total area of 5.6 sqmi, of which over 99% is land and 0.21% is water.